-During the month of August, we will uncover some interesting facts about each person on the USAV team.
+During the months of August and September, we will uncover some interesting facts about each person on the USAV team.

 Chris Salazar-Mangrum, VP of USAV, has been apart of the USAV team since January 2018.
 Prior to that, he worked with PSA managing all IT programs and project management for the company.
 Chris brings more than 15 years of experience in managing enterprise-level projects and multi-million dollar operations to the table which allows him to successfully manage relationships with USAV vendors, partners and integrators.
 He holds an MBA from the University of Colorado and a PMP Certification from the Project Management Institute.
 His most valued award from PSA is the 2016 Chili Cook-off Winner, yet we still think the contest was hacked.
 He is blessed by his wife, Michelle, daughters Mia and Charlotte and son Kingston.
 He spends countless hours at the baseball field coaching youth teams.

 Acid wash denim or wind suit?
 That’s a tough one.
 I would rock the acid wash denim only if they were tight-rolled at the ankles and on my way to an arcade.
 The wind suit would be my go-to if I was on my way to a break-dancing battle.
 Those two scenarios describe some moments of my youth.

 Favorite karaoke song?
 My first Karaoke song was “Paradise City” but that was super complex.
 Nowadays I stick with “Take Me Out to the Ball Game.”